 Oxford is limited to eight nominations, so an internal selection process is being run.
 Departments are limited to one (1) candidate.

 Candidates selected by departments should email the following material as a single PDF file to firstname.lastname@example.org by 12 noon, Monday 29 April*:

 - CV (two sides of A4 maximum)

-- Research proposal stating (1) why you wish to apply to the Schmidt Fellowship; (2) what is the disciplinary pivot from your DPhil work; and (3) what you wish to achieve with a Schmidt Fellowship, including new skills you would intend to gain (one side of A4 maximum)
+- Research proposal stating (1) why you wish to apply to the Schmidt Fellowship; (2) what is the disciplinary pivot from your DPhil work (guidance on how Schmidt defines this in Schmidt's 2025 Guidance for Nominating Partners (PDF); and (3) what you wish to achieve with a Schmidt Fellowship, including new skills you would intend to gain (one side of A4 maximum)

 - Statement from DPhil supervisor (two sides of A4 maximum)